camkol/recipes-redux/README.md

 - `combineReducers()` is a [method](https://www.codecademy.com/resources/docs/general/method) provided by the `redux` library that accepts a collection of reducer functions and returns a `rootReducer` that implements the reducer composition pattern.
 - In a Redux application, slice reducers are often written in separate files.
 This pattern is known as [Redux Ducks](https://github.com/erikras/ducks-modular-redux).

+**Redux Toolkit**

+- **R**edux **T**ool**k**it (RTK) contains packages and functions that build in suggested best practices, simplify most Redux tasks, prevent common mistakes, and make it easier to write Redux applications.
+- RTK has a `createSlice()` function that will help us simplify our Redux reducer logic and actions.
+- `createSlice()` has one [parameter](https://www.codecademy.com/resources/docs/general/parameter), a configuration object, which we call `options`.
+In this lesson, we covered three object properties: `name`, `initialState`, and `reducers`.
+The configuration object has more properties which will be covered in the following lessons.
+- A case reducer is a [method](https://www.codecademy.com/resources/docs/general/method) that can update the state and will be executed when the corresponding action type is dispatched.
+This is similar to a case in a switch statement.
+- You can write code that “mutates” the state inside the case reducers passed to `createSlice()`, and Immer will safely and accurately return an immutably updated state.
+- `createSlice()` returns an object with the following properties: `name`, `reducer`, `actions`, and `caseReducers`.
+- We typically use a Redux community code convention called the “ducks” pattern when exporting the action creators and the reducer.
+- RTK has a `configureStore()` function that simplifies the store setup process. `configureStore()` wraps around the Redux core `createStore()` function and the `combineReducers()` function, and handles most of the store setup for us automatically.

 ### Built with

 - Semantic HTML5 markup